-Underground mine and surface development at the Underground Project will continue throughout 2019 with completion and initial production from the Underground Project expected in Q4 2019.
-The fixed price nature of the Engineering and Procurement Contract (the "EPC Contract") provides the Company with significant cost protection for Underground Project delivery and the use of a leading mineral processing EPC contractor with knowledge of the Underground Project, which further de-risks execution during ramp-up at the Project.
+Underground mine and surface development at the Underground Project will continue throughout 2019 with initial production from the Underground Project expected in Q4 2019.
+The fixed price nature of the Company's Engineering and Procurement Contract for the process plant construction provides the Company with significant cost protection for Underground Project delivery and the use of a leading mining contractor with knowledge of the Underground Project, which further de-risks execution during ramp-up at the Project.